Working with formulas

 Reusable formulas

-To keep your formulas efficient and maintainable, define reusable formulas that can be referenced throughout your project.
+To keep your formulas efficient and maintainable, you can define reusable formulas to use throughout your project.
 If you find yourself repeating the same formula logic in multiple places, follow these steps:

 1. 1